vi-u/12-Input-Flask-Form/README.md

 To run it,

-first, in the terminal clone the repository and "cd" to directory "12-Input-Flask-Form"
+first, in a terminal clone the repository and "cd" to directory "12-Input-Flask-Form"

     $ git clone https://github.com/vi-u/12-Input-Flask-Form.git